Roger W. Griffith, P.E.

 2012 International Building Code

 • Table 601 – Fire-Resistance Rating Requirements For Building Elements.
-Here a 13 system can use in lieu of fire resistance ratings.
+Here, a 13 system can be used in lieu of fire resistance ratings.

 • Paragraph 504.2 Automatic Sprinkler System Increase.
-A 13 system can be used to increase the allowable area by 200%.
+A 13 system can increase the allowable area by 200%.

-NFPA 13R sprinkler systems offer many advantages but proceed with caution.
-Due your due diligence on the front end of a project to make sure you are not double-dipping.
+NFPA 13R sprinkler systems offer many advantages, but proceed with caution.
+Do your due diligence on the front end of a project.

 For suggestions on future blog posts, make a suggestion.